civicinfo/votebymail/index.md

 This is a state-by-state breakdown of how to request and return an absentee/mail-in ballot for the 2020 US general election to be held on Nov 3, 2020.

-I started this hobby project one weekend out of curiosity to understand how absentee/mail-in voting works in different states.
+This hobby project was born one weekend out of curiosity to understand how absentee/mail-in voting works in different states.
 I decided to make the results of my research available in case it is useful to others.

 The following information is included for each state as available: